 Spanning three centuries and set against the backdrop of the Appalachians, from Quebec to Tennessee, The Longest Year is a magical and poignant story about family history, fateful dates, fragile destinies, and lives brutally ended and mysteriously extended.

 DANIEL GRENIER was born in Brossard, Quebec, in 1980.
-His debut short story collection, Malgré tout on rit à Saint-Henri was published in 2012, and he has published French translations of Anna Leventhal’s Sweet Affliction, Arjun Basu’s Waiting for the Man, and a translation of Mireille Silcoff’s Chez L’arabe is forthcoming.
+His debut short story collection, Malgré tout on rit à Saint-Henri was published in 2012, and he has translated Anna Leventhal’s Sweet Affliction, Arjun Basu’s Waiting for the Man, and Mireille Silcoff’s Chez L’arabe into French.
 The Longest Year, his first novel, won the Prix littéraire des collégiens and was a finalist for the Governor General’s Literary Award for French Fiction, the Prix des libraires, and the Prix littéraire France-Québec.
 Grenier has also translated numerous English-language works into French.
 He lives in Quebec City.

 Pablo Strauss grew up in Victoria, British Columbia, and has lived in Quebec City for a decade.
 His translations of Quebec authors have appeared in various online and print publications.

 "A solid work . . . magical."
 La Presse

 "Ambitious.
 An epic with dense, controlled writing.
 Large in scope yet intimate . . .
 A tour de force that takes us across centuries, past frontiers . . . and doesn’t hesitate to flirt with fantasy."
 Le Devoir